pytroll/satpy/doc/source/modifiers.rst

 applied to any input dataset and used with any source of (cloud top) height.
-Therefore, users wishing to apply the parallax correction semi-automagically have to define their own modifier and then apply that modifier for their composites or datasets.
+Therefore, users wishing to apply the parallax correction semi-automagically have to define their own modifier and then apply that modifier for their datasets.
 An example is included with the :class:`~satpy.modifiers.parallax.ParallaxCorrectionModifier` API documentation.
+Note that Satpy cannot apply modifiers to composites, so users wishing to apply parallax correction to a composite will have to use a lower level API or duplicate an existing composite recipe to use modified inputs.

 The parallax correction is directly calculated from the cloud top height.
 Information on satellite position is obtained from cloud top height